murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 Let's say you download some data into your current Work History.
 That data is now accessible to tools in your Tools Window.
 You can apply any tool on that data, provided that it considers the data as valid input.
 The output of this operation will get saved to your current Work History, and now you can even apply tools to this newly accessible data as well.

 If you now want to work on unrelated data, you can simply create a new Work History, switch your workspace to that newly created Work History, and work on that data without having to see the clutter of the previous workspace.
-Of course you can always switch between Work Histories whenever you like.
+Of course, you can always switch between Work Histories whenever you like.

 Work Histories can be shared between Galaxy users, allowing them to see each other's outputs/errors.